thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 ### Kit Organization / Architecture

-The demo components included in the starter kit are co-located with the tests and stories.
+For this kit, we maintained the [Remix convention](https://remix.run/docs/en/v1/api/conventions) and we do recommend it.
+However, for the `app/components` folder, each demo component included are co-located with the tests and stories.
+Using this structure makes it easy to find all the code and functionality related to a specific component.
+The components are basically just views, with test and stories as Remix prefers data fetching from the route page.

 - #### Storybook